mikavilpas/squanmate/readme.md

 ![logo][logolink]

-*Squanmate* is a Square-1 training tool.
+*Squanmate* is a Square-1 trainer, analysis and general learning tool.

 **You can run it with a modern web browser right now.
 Try it [here][applink]!** (the link will change with every release,